What we do:

 Standardized achievement testing can help to establish baselines for learning.
 Batteries can be tailored to your specific concerns for your child.
 Examples of batteries used might include TOD, KTEA-III, and/or WIAT-4.
 In addition, data provided regarding progress in school is considered.

-Your child’s school should send documentation of their proposed actions prior to any meeting.
-These proposals can be reviewed ahead of time so that parents are adequately prepared to advocate for their child when they attend the meeting.
-Kasey will help you review your child’s PLAAFP, proposed goals, proposed placement, and accommodations prior to sitting at the table.
-This will help you better understand the actions being proposed for your child and come equipped with any changes that would be appropriate to propose for your child Kasey can also ensure that IEPs are aligned with your child’s FIE data.
+Staff will help you review your child’s FIE and proposed IEP prior to sitting at the table.
+This will help you better understand the actions being proposed for your child and come equipped with any changes that would be appropriate to propose for your child Staff can also ensure that IEPs are aligned with your child’s FIE data.
+For parents of students in private school, this can help ensure that your child’s needs are accurately reflected when applying for vouchers for the 26-27 school year.

 Parents may seek psychological assessment to answer questions about attention, impulsivity, socialization, mood regulation, and/or behavioral challenges.
 A variety of measures including the BASC-3 and the BRIEF may be used along with other rating scales, interviews and observations.